ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 can you write an ES|QL query to parse these nginx log lines?
 ```

-copy the output from the AI assistant flyout by clicking on the clipboard icon in the response.
-The output should look something like the following.
+> [!NOTE]
+> The output should look something like the following.
+Because the AI Assistant may use slightly different field names, please copy and use the following instead of what was generated to ensure consistency throughout this workshop.

 ```esql
 FROM logs-proxy.otel-default